Level 1: Beginner

 What you’ll learn:

-- practical introduction to key figures such as Ocho Cortado, Sanguito, and Media Luna
+- Introduction to central movements and figures such as Ocho Cortado, Sanguchito and Media Luna

 This workshop is suitable for you if you:

-- have already attended a beginner’s course/workshop or have some basic knowledge,
+- have already attended a beginner’s course or workshop

-- want to return to tango after a break,
+- want to get back into tango after a break

 Registration: